Vibrator (sex toy): Adoption

+Medical use

+Several clinical studies have found vibrators to be effective solutions for sexual dysfunctions like erectile dysfunction, sexual arousal disorder and pelvic pain.
+Examples of FDA registered vibrator companies include MysteryVibe's and Reflexonic.

 Coronavirus effects on sex toy industry

 As the coronavirus pandemic hit in early 2020, people found themselves at home with an abundance of extra time.
 This sparked an interest in discovering and exploring one's sexuality.
-This caused the sex toy industry to benefit from a spike in sales from customers some of whom were buying toys in bulk for fear that the pandemic would shut down production for an uncertain amount of time.
-This raising interest resulted in vibrators being more mainstream and have better representation in popular culture opening up the conversation on women's pleasure.
+This caused the sex toy industry to benefit from a spike in sales from customers, some of whom were buying toys in bulk for fear that the pandemic would shut down production for an uncertain amount of time.
+This raising interest resulted in vibrators being more mainstream and have better representation in popular culture, opening up the conversation on women's pleasure.

 Legal and ethical issues

 The possession and sale of vibrators is illegal in some jurisdictions, including India, although they are sold online.
 Until recently, many American Southern and some Great Plains states banned the sale of vibrators completely, either directly or through laws regulating "obscene devices".
 In 2007, a federal appeals court upheld Alabama's law prohibiting the sale of sex toys.
 The law, the Anti-Obscenity Enforcement Act of 1998, was also upheld by the Alabama Supreme Court on September 11, 2009.

 In February 2008, a US federal appeals court overturned a Texas statute banning the sales of vibrators and other sexual toys, deeming such a statute as violating the right to privacy guaranteed by the 14th Amendment to the U.S. Constitution.
 The appeals court cited Lawrence v.
 Texas, where the U.S. Supreme Court in 2003 struck down bans on consensual sex between gay couples, as unconstitutionally aiming at "enforcing a public moral code by restricting private intimate conduct".
 Similar statutes have been struck down in Colorado and Kansas.
 As of 2009, Alabama is the only state where a law prohibiting the sale of sex toys remains on the books, though Alabama residents are permitted to buy sex toys with a doctor's note.